withastro/starlight/docs/src/content/docs/guides/overriding-components.md

 ## Use page data

-When overriding a Starlight component, your custom implementation receives a standard `Astro.props` object.
+When overriding a Starlight component, your custom implementation receives a standard `Astro.props` object containing all the data for the current page.
-This object contains all the data for the current page to help you decide what to render.
+This allows you to use these values to control how your component template renders.

 For example, you can read the page’s frontmatter values as `Astro.props.entry.data`.
 In the following example, a replacement [`PageTitle`](/reference/overrides/#pagetitle) component uses this to display the current page’s title: